Wednesday, March 23, 2016

 Tax Time Guide: Many Home-Based Businesses Can Use Simplified Method for Claiming Home Office Deduction; Taxpayers May Deduct up to $1,500 a Year

-This is the seventh in a series of 10 daily IRS tips called the Tax Time Guide.
-These tips are designed to help taxpayers navigate common tax issues as the April 15 deadline approaches.
+This is the fourth in a series of 10 IRS tips called the Tax Time Guide.
+These tips are designed to help taxpayers navigate common tax issues as this year’s April 18 deadline approaches.

-In tax year 2012, the most recent year for which figures are available, nearly 3.4 million taxpayers claimed deductions of more than $10 billion for business use of a home, which is commonly referred to as the home office deduction.
+In tax year 2013, the most recent year for which figures are available, more than 3.4 million taxpayers claimed deductions totaling just over $9.6 billion for business use of a home, commonly referred to as the home office deduction.